What is discharged bankruptcy?

 You will also have a permanent record listed on the National Personal Insolvency Index (NPII).

-The lenders that you owed money to at the time you went bankrupt will never forget what has happened and are unlikely to lend to you ever again.
+The lenders you owed money to when you went bankrupt will never forget what has happened and are unlikely to lend to you ever again.

 Rebuilding a positive credit history